Mahsatt/ParcelDelivery/README.md

 Simple test are implemented in ParcelDelivery.Test project

 ## run the application
-first clone the application.
-Then Build the application using command:
+First clone the application.
+Then Build the application and go to the project folder using command:

+    cd ParcelDelivery
     dotnet build

-to run the application using command:
+To run the application using command:

     cd ParcelDelivery
     dotnet run

+To run test of the application go to the test project and run test:

+    cd ParcelDelivery/ParcelDelivery.Test
+    dotnet test